 With coastlines on the Baltic and North Seas and land borders with nine other countries, Germany is the sixth-largest country in Europe and comes in at 63 on the world ranking.
 Mountains, forests, and rivers are all found in abundance in Germany.
 The Danube River begins in Germany and is the second-longest river in Europe, eventually flowing into the Black Sea.

 Just over half of the land in Germany is dedicated to agriculture, almost a third of the country is forested, and 14% is developed with infrastructure of some kind.

 - Water Area: 8,350 km2 (2.34%)

-After Germany in the list of largest countries in Europe comes Finland, with an area of almost 340,000 square kilometers.
+After Germany in the list of the largest countries in Europe comes Finland, with an area of almost 340,000 square kilometers.
 It occupies an area far in the north of Europe, bordering Russia, Sweden, and Norway.
-The capital of Norway, Helsinki, is the northernmost world capital of mainland Europe.
-The only word capital farther north is Reykjavik in Iceland.
+The capital of Finland, Helsinki, is the northernmost world capital of mainland Europe.
+The only word capital farther north is Reykjavík in Iceland.

 - World Rank: 66

 Norway is the eighth-largest country in Europe, although it would rank at number six if Svalbard was included in the measure of its area.
 It includes the northernmost point in mainland Europe and is to the west of both Finland and Sweden.
 The Norwegian coastline is especially fascinating, as it is composed of dramatic fjords and thousands of islands.